 Dock Ellis, pitcher for the Pittsburg Pirates, threw a no-hitter on June 12, 1970.
-What people didn't know was that he was tripping on LSD at the time.
-Ellis was no stranger to drugs, he'd been pitching on pills since he played in the minor leagues, but the day of the no-hitter caught up with him.
-Ellis took several hits of LSD on his day off, and, when it was time for the team's next game game, his manager had to call and tell him to get to the field.
-As for his time on the mound, Ellis said:
+Spectators were unaware at the time that he was actually high on LSD during the game.
+Ellis was no stranger to drugs, as he'd been pitching on pills since he played in the minor leagues.
+The day of the no-hitter, however, caught even Ellis himself off-guard.

-The following year, he passed out while driving, high on pain killers due to his cancer treatments, hit another car, and tried to flee the scene.
-He was arrested at gun-point and taken to jail.
-In 2001, Strawberry was arrested after he showed up at a Tampa hospital after having been missing for several days from his court-ordered rehab.
-He was in and out of rehab in 2001 and 2002, a testament to his extreme drug habit.
+The following year, he passed out while driving, high on pain killers prescribed for his cancer treatments.
+After colliding with another car, he tried to flee the scene but was later arrested and taken to jail.
+In 2001, Strawberry was arrested once again when he arrived at a Tampa hospital after being missing from his court-ordered rehab for several days.
+He was in and out of rehab throughout 2001 and 2002.1,156315Is this outrageous?

 In 2013, former Chicago Bears wide receiver Sam Hurd was sentenced to fifteen years in prison on federal drug charges.
 Hurd played for the Dallas Cowboys for five years and signed with the Bears in 2011, but the latter quickly cut ties when it was revealed that Hurd had tried to organize a drug ring in Chicago.

 Hurd met with three undercover FBI agents posing as drug dealers and arranged to have 50 kilograms of cocaine brought to Chicago each week.
 After walking out of the meeting carrying a brick of cocaine, Hurd was arrested.